This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 • made no supplies of goods and services in the Czech Republic other than certain specified exceptions

-• established in a third country that does not assess a comparable turnover taxes or that country provides reciprocal arrangements for refunds to be made to taxable persons established in the Czech
+• established in a third country that provides reciprocal arrangements for refunds to be made to taxable persons established in the Czech Republic.

-The number of countries eligible for this refund is very limited (Great Britain, Switzerland, Norway and Macedonia).
+The number of countries eligible for this refund is very limited (Switzerland, Norway, Bosna and Herzegovina, Great Britain and Northern Ireland).

 A VAT invoice must show: